broadinstitute/poolq/docs/MANUAL.md

 read, specify `TEMPLATE:caccgNNNNctcnnnNNNNa@11`.
 To indicate that the prefix must start before the 20th base of the read, specify `TEMPLATE:caccgNNNNctcnnnNNNNa@-19`.
 These two parameters may also be specified in conjunction: `TEMPLATE:caccgNNNNctcnnnNNNNa@11-19`.
 Unlike with the fixed-location and prefix search policies, you cannot limit the length of the matched barcode.
+The length of the barcodes in the reference file must match the length of extracted barcode _exactly_.

 #### Row Barcode Policy